Finding a Top Financial Advisor Firm in Yardley, Pennsylvania

 Apex Financial Advisors

-Apex Financial Advisors manages assets on a discretionary or non-discretionary basis.
+Apex Financial Advisors manages assets on both a discretionary and non-discretionary basis.
 Its team includes MBAs, JDs and one of the first certified financial planners (CFPs) in the country, along with one other CFP.

 Some of the advisors at Apex Financial can sell insurance products on a commission basis, which is a potential conflict of interest.
 Despite this arrangement, the firm abides by fiduciary duty, legally binding it to act in clients' best interests at all times.